top of page

 0

-Wine Tasting 101: A Beginner's Guide About 20 years ago I discovered wine--not the wine’s we consumed as young adults, but the “real” thing.
-And so began a new passion…
+Wine Tasting 101: A Beginner's Guide About 20 years ago, I discovered wine—real wine, not Boone’s Farm or the ever-popular White Zinfandel from Sutter Home and Beringer.
+And so began a new passion.

-In 2017, I tested for and proudly received my Intro-Sommelier Certificate (just so you know, I’m not just an enthusiast), and that’s when I started hosting wine and food pairing nights at home.
-I’d bring together wines from around the world and pair them with dishes to create an experience for my friends.
-A few of them were still deep in their white zinfandel phase, which always made for some fun teaching moments!
+Later, I moved to a job managing food, with a wine department and a knowledgeable Sommelier right next door.
+In 2017, I earned my Intro-Sommelier Certificate—proof I’m not just an enthusiast—and began hosting wine and food pairing nights at home.
+I’d bring together wines from around the world, pairing them with dishes to create an experience for friends—some of whom were still firmly in their White Zinfandel phase, which always made for entertaining teaching moments.

 When I host wine tastings, I always start by reassuring those who are new to wine or a bit shy about speaking up.
 Wine is a personal experience—there’s no right or wrong when it comes to what you like, and you shouldn’t feel pressured to agree with someone just because they seem like they know more.
 And here’s the thing: you can pair any wine with any meal.
 Period.
 The point of wine pairings is to enhance the dish and elevate the vibe of the wine.
 If you think a white wine can hold up to a hearty beef dish, then go for it!
 Trust your taste buds—wine pairing is all about personal preference.

-So, with that being said, I suggest starting with understanding the basic types of wines: red, white, rosé, and sparkling.
-Explore the most common varieties such as Cabernet Sauvignon, Chardonnay, Pinot Grigio and Pinot Noir.
+I suggest starting with understanding the basic types of wines: red, white, rosé, and sparkling.
+Explore the most common varieties such as Cabernet Sauvignon, Merlot, Chardonnay, Pinot Grigio and Pinot Noir.
 These are usually a gentler way to enter the world of wine and will give you the start you need to build on.

 Tasting wine involves your senses: